 CHAPTER: Northern California and Northern Nevada

 The Alzheimer’s Association is the leading voluntary health organization in Alzheimer’s care, support and research.
 Our mission is to lead the way to end Alzheimer's and all other dementia - by accelerating global research, driving risk reduction and early detection, and maximizing quality care and support.

 At the Alzheimer’s Association, our employees are at the core of all we do.
 Our network of more than 1,700 employees across the United States makes a difference each and every day for those impacted by Alzheimer’s and those at risk for the disease.

 We warmly invite qualified applicants to consider this opportunity to make a life changing impact on the millions living with Alzheimer’s, their caregivers and those that may be diagnosed with the disease in the future.
 Read on to learn more about the role, then visit our website www.alz.org to find out more about who we are and why we've been recognized as a Best Place to Work the last eleven years in a row.

-- Cover front desk duties as part of a team rotation
+- Cover front desk as part of a regularly scheduled rotation

 - AA degree, Bachelor’s preferred